petsc/petsc/doc/docs/manual/dmplex.rst

 “dimension independent programming”, which means that the same algorithm can be used unchanged for meshes of different shapes and dimensions.

-All pieces of the mesh are treated as *points*, which are identified by ``PetscInt``\ s.
+All pieces of the mesh (vertices, edges, faces, and cells) are treated as *points*, which are identified by ``PetscInt``\ s.
 A mesh is built by relating points to other points, in particular specifying a “covering” relation among the points.
 For example, an edge is defined by being covered by two vertices, and a